HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 You only need three simple ingredients to make an effective homemade neem oil spray.

 Usually, when used in low dosages, Neem Oil won't harm your plants.
-We recommend doing a "patch test" first as it's always possible a certain houseplant may react negatively.
+I recommend doing a "patch test" first as it's always possible a certain houseplant may react negatively.

 Using as a soil drench is much more potent for the plant, so only do it after you've given spraying a try first.